Inpatient Rehab in New Mexico

 • Payment assistance

-• 30 and 60 day inpatient rehab programs and long-term rehab
+• 30 and 60 day inpatient rehab programs, long-term rehab and long-term residential treatment

 Humphrey House - Hobbs, NM